More Great Places for Outings

 Delaware Children’s Museum.
 The big yellow building along the Riverfront focuses on science, math and technology and engages children in playful learning.
 550 Justison St. DelawareChildrensMuseum.org.

 Delaware History Museum.
+Temporarily closed—check website for reopening.
 Originally a Woolworth’s Department Store (1940), the building has been transformed into the Delaware History Museum and the Jane and Littleton Mitchell Center for African American Heritage.
 504 N. Market St. DEHistory.org.

 Hagley Museum & Library.
+Outside areas only open.
 The former industrial site of the original black powder works of the DuPont Company, founded in 1802 and powered by the natural resources that surrounded it.
 Check website for events.
 200 Hagley Creek Rd.
 Hagley.org.

 Rockwood Museum.
 Designed in 1851 by English architect George Williams, an outstanding example of Rural Gothic architecture and gardenesque landscape design.
 610 Shipley Rd.
 Rockwood.org.

 Marshall Steam Museum at Auburn Heights Preserve.
 Home to the world’s largest collection of operating steam cars and a 1/8-size live steam railroad on the 250-acre grounds, which are part of the Delaware State Park system.
-Visit their website to find out about their special events such as, Evenings at the Museum, Steamin’ Days, Auburn Heights Invitational Historic Auto Display and more.
-Open to the public for train and antique auto rides and private tours mid-March through December.
+Visit their website to find out about their special events, such as Evenings at the Museum and Steamin’ Days.
 3000 Creek Rd.
 AuburnHeights.org.